Dinah currently stars in her own solo series where she's the singer in a rock group called the "Black Canary", dubbed the world's most dangerous band.

 Black Canary is featured in a sketch of a set of characters appearing in the Batman/Doc Savage Special.
 Here, she is Dinah Drake and is referred to as being of either Indian, Middle Eastern or Korean descent.

-In the Justice League International storyline, Justice League: Generation Lost, an alternate African-American Black Canary makes an appearance as a member of a future Justice League, mentioned to be a descendent of Hawk and Dove.
+In the Justice League International storyline, Justice League: Generation Lost, an alternate African-American Black Canary makes an appearance as a member of a future Justice League, mentioned to be a descendant of Hawk and Dove.

 Injustice: Gods Among Us